gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 In Apache NiFi the **JoltTransformRecord** (or **JoltTransformJSON**) processor applies a JOLT spec to every record that passes through it, making it straightforward to flatten, rename, or restructure JSON messages inline in the data flow without writing any custom code.

-The JOLT spec is already described in the [Transforming JSON to JSON using JOLT](#transforming-json-to-json-using-jolt) section above.
+The JOLT spec is already described in the [Transforming JSON using JOLT](#transforming-json-using-jolt) section above.
 We will use the same spec here.

 As we already get records from the **ConsumeKafka** processor, let's use a **JoltTransformRecord** to transform (flatten) the raw message.
 Drag a new processor to the canvas and search for the **JoltTransformRecord** processor.
 Double-click on the new processor to navigate to the **Properties** tab.